Braz3n/JapaneseConjugationFlashCards/README.md

 All of the terminology used is derived from [Genki Volume One](http://genki.japantimes.co.jp/index_en).

-Note that the tool is currently missing the ability to conjugate the Past Tense of the Short Form of Adjectives and Verbs, as well as anything more advanced than has been taught in Lesson 8.
-Furthermore, the first commit is simply the state of the code from the moment it started working.
+Note that the tool comes packaged with adjectives and verbs up to and including Lesson Nine.

 ## External Dependencies
 The only external dependency required to run the project is PyQt5.